orioncactus/pretendard/docs/webfonts/en/PretendardStd.md

 ### Variable font

 Use the code below to use the variable weight property.
-The font-family name we use is `'Pretendard Std Variable'`.
+Provided font-family name is `'Pretendard Std Variable'`.

 #### HTML